miklevin/MikeLev.in/fasthtml.md

 ### FastHTML with HTMX

-The other half of the genius is how we eliminate the need for JavaScript.
-Here we have the above example simply adding a paragraph element welcoming you to the page.
+See how we eliminate the need for JavaScript?
+Let's chuck some HTML fragments over the wire and insert it into the DOM without a page-reload -- and seemingly without JavaScript.
+The magic is we make an endpoint that listens and responds to the HTMX attribute.

 ```python
 from fasthtml.common import *